Getting Started

 curl -fsSL https://raw.githubusercontent.com/beyondeye/aitasks/main/install.sh | bash

-Why the project root? aitasks is tightly integrated with git — it uses git branches for task IDs, locking, and syncing.
-Task and plan files are committed to your repository.
-Always run the installer and ait setup from the root directory of the git repo where you want to manage tasks.
+Run from the project root. aitasks expects to be invoked from the directory containing .git/ — the root of your project’s git repository. aitasks is tightly integrated with git — it uses git branches for task IDs, locking, and syncing, and task and plan files are committed to your repository.
+Always run the installer and ait setup from there.

 Then run the setup to install dependencies and configure supported agent integrations: